mit-acl/Batvik-seasonal-dataset-loader/README.md

 ### Description of data

 The dataset contains recordings of six flights along the same trajectory in coastal Finland.
-The flights take place at different times of the year, and therefore the images contain significant seasonal appearance variation.
+The flights take place at different times of the year.
+The images contain significant seasonal appearance variation.

 The following measurements, and much more, are available in the dataset:
 - Image frames from a camera carried by a drone